Review: Sad Vacation: The Last Days of Sid and Nancy

 With documentaries like The Rise and Fall of the Clash and the recent Looking for Johnny (which told the story of another punk pioneer, Johnny Thunders), Garcia has taken on the largely thankless role of punk-rock historian.
-All historians have a specialty, and Garcia’s appears to be the mid-to-late-1970s New York City scene that centered on music clubs CBGB and Max’s Kansas City, giving us all-time great bands including the Ramones and Talking Heads.
+All historians have a specialty, and Garcia's appears to be the mid- to late-1970s New York City scene that centered on music clubs CBGB and Max's Kansas City, giving us many great bands, including the Ramones and Talking Heads.

 Garcia's Sad Vacation adds another chapter to that history by focusing on several months in 1978 when Vicious and Spungen lived at Manhattan's Chelsea Hotel after the Sex Pistols broke up, culminating in Spungen's suspected murder and Vicious' death by drug overdose.

-New York City’s original punks may be getting old and gray but they haven’t forgotten their heyday.
-Among those interviewed for Sad Vacation are Sylvain Sylvain (New York Dolls), Walter Lure (The Heartbreakers), scene photographers Bob Gruen and Roberta Bayley and former Johnny Thunders tour manager Leee Black Childers.
-Each has colorful stories to tell and new perspectives on the past tempered by age and experience.
+New York City's original punks may be getting old and gray, but they haven't forgotten their heyday.
+Among those interviewed for Sad Vacation are Sylvain Sylvain (New York Dolls), Walter Lure (The Heartbreakers), scene photographers Bob Gruen and Roberta Bayley and Johnny Thunders' late tour manager Leee Black Childers.
+Each has colorful stories to tell and new perspectives tempered by age and experience.

 The ultra-low-budget Sad Vacation looks as grimy and worn as its subjects on their worst five-day bender, but that only means it lives up to the punk ideal.
 It even seems fitting that the film didn't have the budget to license a single Sex Pistols song, especially since the music of lesser-known period punk bands like Pure Hell and Skafish works just fine on the soundtrack.
 It's easy to imagine the film's subjects approving of those choices, along with the film's warts-and-all approach to telling their still-relevant story.